 Metadata Editor

 The Metadata Editor lets you make bulk changes to owners, tags, descriptions, and more across your Catalog assets.
 Admins can perform bulk metadata edits.
+When your account uses custom ownership labels, you can also use Replace owner to apply labels to existing assignments without changing the principal.

 For Tables, Dashboards and Knowledge